The Life and Work of Alan Allbon

 There's no doubt that the Allbon enterprise began quite modestly in terms of production capacity.
 Based upon reported serial numbers for the early products, the production figures achieved at this stage were seemingly comparable with, say, those for the Kemp workshops in Gravesend, Kent, which operated with a staff of three full-time employees (including owner Harold Kemp) plus one part-timer.
 It's always appeared doubtful that staffing levels at Allbon Engineering were any greater.
 Indeed, Kenneth Allbon has confirmed that to his certain knowledge his father never employed more than four additional workers at this location at any time.
 At the outset, staffing levels were doubtless even less.

 As a boy, Kenneth Allbon used to spend time hanging about the workshop during this period.
-He particularly recalls two of his father’s employees who were both named Mickey.
+He particularly recalled two of his father’s employees who were both named Mickey.
 One was always quite cleanly turned out, while the other invariably presented a grimy face and a grubby appearance to the world.
 Young Kenneth cheekily called them “Clean Mickey” and “Dirty Mickey” respectively!
-Apparently “Clean Mickey” promised to make Kenneth a model tram but never delivered, a slight which Kenneth recalls to this day!
+Apparently “Clean Mickey” promised to make Kenneth a model tram but never delivered, a slight which Kenneth still recalled when interviewed almost 70 years later in 2015!

 The Allbon model engine range got its start with three successive variants of a very workmanlike 2.8 cc sideport diesel, the first variant of which appeared in January 1948.
 This well-made and fine-running engine proved to be quite popular, with some 1800 examples being sold over an approximately 20 month period if serial number data is any guide.
 Full details of the various forms in which the Allbon 2.8 appeared, as well as information on the other models manufactured at Sunbury, may be found in our earlier article on MEN.